 4. Train your HSE department to understand the data and determine criticality

 The answer to the common question of do we investigate all near misses does not always have a straightforward answer.
-Much expertise, understanding of the company culture, understanding of the workplace risks and the criticality of the event comes into making that decision.
+Significant expertise, understanding of the company culture, understanding of the workplace risks and the criticality of the event comes into making that decision.

-Generally, an HSE department would categorize near misses into high potential or low potential.
+Generally, an HSE department would categorize near misses as either high potential or low potential.
 High potential is a grouping of situations which could have resulted in significant injury, environment or property damage, often investigated similarly to an actual accident.
 A low potential near miss refers to incidents which are not too significant and generally only awareness is needed to prevent future occurrence.